saarileevi/web-site-academic-final/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-{style="text-align: justify;"}
+Leevi Saari is a Doctoral Researcher in the University of Amsterdam {style="text-align: justify;"}